In this week’s podcast episode, I talk to you about organizational energy.

 The energy that is coming in the last 6-7 weeks of the year will come in waves.

 The energy will not be constant.
 The waves will come and you should ride them and not push them off.
 It’s harder to resist than to go and do what you want to do.

 For example, you’ll get an urge to go clean a room, declutter the kids’ rooms, decorate, etc. Whatever it may be, you will find you have these urges.
 I recommend just acting on them.

 It seems funny for me to be so specific with a date, but on December 22nd my blog traffic will double (like it has done for the past few years)!

-From December 22nd to January 1st, the decluttering energy turns into an organizational energy.
+From December 22nd to January 1st, the decluttering energy turns into organizing energy.

-I open enrollment for my 100 Day Home Organization Program at certain times of the year for a reason.
+I open enrollment for The Productive Home Solution at certain times of the year for a reason.
 The timing is well thought through and I base it on the cycles and energies that I’ve discussed in this week’s podcast episode.

-Remember, the 100 Day Home Organization Program is not just for Christmas, it’s a lifetime membership!
+Remember, The Productive Home Solution is not just for Christmas, it’s a lifetime membership!

 You can do the program again and again until your life has transformed.
 My goal is for you to live an organized life so you can spend your time doing what you love and pursuing your life purpose.
 What a great gift that would be, at Christmas or any time of year!